rozzienicole8/Data-Tools-final-project/erd.md

 | **Events → Tickets**   | 1 → ∞ | One event can have multiple tickets.         |
 | **Tickets → Payments** | 1 → 1 | Each ticket corresponds to one payment.      |

+### Business Rules

+-**Each user must have a unique email.**

+-**An event must belong to a valid organizer (user).**

+-**A ticket must link to a valid event and buyer.**

+-**A payment must be tied to a valid ticket.**

+-Deleting a user or event cascades to related records.

+-Ticket price and payment amount must be positive.

+-Event dates cannot be in the past.